henrikkv/leo-bindings/README.md

 Install leo-bindings with `cargo install --path .` and run `leo-bindings update` in the top level of the Leo project.
 Run again if `program.json` changes to update the generated files.
-Keep this workspace as it was generated, and import it in another package.
+Keep this workspace as it was generated, and import it in another Rust package.
+Use `--workspace` if the bindings are in a Cargo workspace.

 The generated bindings are available at `projectname_bindings::projectname::*` in rust.
 See how to create accounts and use credits.aleo in the [token example](examples/token/tests/simple_test.rs).
-The trait `ProjectnameAleo<N>` is implemented by `network::ProjectnameNetwork<N>` and `interpreter::ProjectnameInterpreter`.
-Type aliases `ProjectnameTestnet`, `ProjectnameMainnet`, `ProjectnameCanary`, and `ProjectnameInterpreter` are available.
+The struct `ProjectnameAleo<N>` has a constructor that deploys the program if it has not been deployed yet.
+It takes a `VMManager<N>` that can be a `NetworkVM` or a `LocalVM`.
+LocalVM is faster for testing because it skips some of the proving that is required for the network.
-See how to use the trait in the [dev example](examples/dev/tests/simple_test.rs).
+See how to use the struct in the [dev example](examples/dev/tests/simple_test.rs).

 `cargo doc --open` can be used to explore the generated code. [credits.aleo documentation](https://henrikkv.github.io/leo-bindings/credits_bindings/credits/trait.CreditsAleo.html)